Telekon

-Telekon is the second solo studio album by English musician Gary Numan.
+Telekon is the second solo studio album by the English new wave musician Gary Numan.
 It debuted at the top of the UK Albums Chart in September 1980, making it his third consecutive (and to date, final) No. 1 album.
-It was also the third and final studio release of what Numan retrospectively termed the "machine" section of his career, following 1979's Replicas and The Pleasure Principle.
+It was also the third and final studio release of what Numan retrospectively termed the "machine" section of his career, following Replicas and The Pleasure Principle (both 1979).

+Music and lyrics

+In contrast to Numan's previous album The Pleasure Principle, Telekon featured heavy use of guitars and a richer, more complex sound with a broadened use of different synthesizers in combination with viola and violin.
+The album's sound ranges from heavier tracks such as "I'm an Agent" and "The Joy Circuit" to more sombre, melancholic songs such as "Sleep by Windows" and "Remember I Was Vapour".
+Lyrically the album mixed dystopian themes on tracks such as "I Dream of Wires" and "The Joy Circuit", with more personal lyrics such as "Remind Me to Smile" and "Please Push No More" that dealt with Numan's feelings about his sudden fame and relationship with his fans.
+Several songs such as "Remember I Was Vapour" and "Please Push No More" suggests a goodbye, hinting at Numan's retirement from live work a few months later.
+"The whole album's got that little hint of goodbye in it", Numan confirmed in a 1981 interview, "In 'This Wreckage' the Japanese writing says 'I leave you'."

+Title and recording

+In an interview with Smash Hits magazine in November 1979 Numan hinted on initial plans that his next album Telekon was going to be about telekinesis.

+The recording of the album was reported to be nearly finished already in December 1979, but the release was held back to September 1980 due to Numan's one album a year contract with Beggars Banquet.
+The sessions also yielded the song "A Game Called Echo" which was not included on the finished album.

 Releases and promoting

 Telekon was released in September 1980.
-To boost initial sales in the UK, on first release the album came with a free single, in a plain black sleeve, including two live recordings from 'The Touring Principle' tour; 'Remember I Was Vapour' and 'On Broadway'.
+To boost initial sales in the UK, on first release the album came with a free single, in a plain black sleeve, including two live recordings from 'The Touring Principle' tour; "Remember I Was Vapour" and "On Broadway".
 A year later, in an attempt to further boost sales, the album came with a free poster in the UK using a photo taken from the main Telekon photo-shoot.
-The cassette release included the singles We Are Glass and I Die: You Die which was not on the vinyl LP.
+The cassette release included the singles "We Are Glass" and "I Die: You Die" which were not on the vinyl LP.

 A number of Dutch releases were pressed on coloured vinyl.
-The US and Canadian releases replaced the track Sleep by Windows with I Die: You Die.
+The US, Canadian and Australian releases replaced the track "Sleep by Windows" with "I Die: You Die".
 The album was released on vinyl and cassette in Japan.